YueZHANG-Edward/YueZHANG-Edward.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am now a Full Time Research Assistant at <a href='https://hkust.edu.hk/'>The Hong Kong University of Science and Technology</a>, <a href='https://cse.hkust.edu.hk/'>Department of Computer Science and Engineering</a>.
-Fortunately, I am supervised by <a href='https://www.cse.ust.hk/~mxj/'>Prof.Xiaojuan Ma</a> of HCI Initiative.
+I am a HCI Researcher, serving as a Full Time Research Assistant at <a href='https://hkust.edu.hk/'>The Hong Kong University of Science and Technology</a>, <a href='https://cse.hkust.edu.hk/'>Department of Computer Science and Engineering</a>.
+Fortunately, I am supervised by <a href='https://www.cse.ust.hk/~mxj/'>Prof.Xiaojuan Ma</a>.